olvaffe/olv-notes/graphics/app-angle.md

     - `--minimize-gpu-work` forces 1x1 window
     - `--verbose`
     - `--offscreen`
+    - `--no-warmup`
+    - `--one-frame-only`
+- `ANGLEProcessTraceTestArgs`
+  - by default,
+    - `gTrialTimeSeconds` is 10
+    - `gWarmupTrials` is 3
+    - `gTestTrials` is 3
+    - `gWarmupSteps` is max
+    - `gCalibrationTimeSeconds` is 1
+    - `gScreenshotFrame` is 1
+    - the rest is 0/false
+  - by default, `ANGLEPerfTest` ctor
+    - `mStepsToRun` is 0
+    - `mTrialTimeLimitSeconds` is 10
+    - `mIterationsPerStep` is 1
+  - by default, `ANGLEPerfTest::run`
+    - `calibrateStepsToRun` because `mStepsToRun` is 0
+      - it wants to decide how many steps (frames) take `mTrialTimeLimitSeconds` seconds
+      - it runs for `mTrialTimeLimitSeconds` for `gWarmupTrials` times, and adjust number of steps to run
+    - it then runs the test for `mTrialTimeLimitSeconds` / `mStepsToRun` (which ever reaches first), and repeat for `gTestTrials` times
+  - note that `TracePerfTest::getStepAlignment` returns trace frame count
 - `TracePerfTest` is the class to run tests
   - `ANGLERenderTest::SetUp`
     - creates an `OSWindow`